djuchdev/djuchdev.github.io/README.md

 09/22/22

-Created a dentist website, was re-done from a current site seen here: http://islanddentalcenter.com
+Created a dentist website, http://djuchdev.github.io

 Housing the new and improved site at this github url for now.